Council for the Accreditation of Educator Preparation

 Accreditation - Council for the Accreditation of Education Preparation

 The University of Toledo is accredited by the Higher Learning Commission (HLC).
-Teacher preparation programs and advanced educator programs in the The Judith Herb College of Art, Social Sciences and Education are accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Initial and advanced-level educator preparation programs in the Judith Herb College of Art, Social Sciences and Education are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Programs seeking national CAEP accreditation are reviewed on five nationally recognized standards developed to ensure excellence.
-The college renewed national CAEP accreditation for their initial teacher preparation programs and advanced programs in 2023 and will be up for review in 2030.
+The college renewed national CAEP accreditation for their initial and advanced programs in 2023 and will be up for review in 2030.

 CAEP Accountability Measures

 CAEP has annual reporting measures used to share public information on program outcomes and impact.
-See below for the CAEP Accountability Measures with links to documents and supporting evidence for each.
+See below for the CAEP Accountability Measures.

 Measure 1: completer effectiveness and impact on p-12 learning and development